-NOTE: Refer to the "PC Software" section (section 2.8 on page 18) for details.
+NOTE: Refer to 3.8 PC Software for details.

-2.6.
-Terminating Multiple Monitors
+3.6 Terminating Multiple Monitors

-Figure 2-8.
-Termination Settings for a Network of Multiple Monitors and a Remote Display
+Figure 11 Termination Settings for a Network of Multiple Monitors and a Remote Display

-NOTE: For multiple MZs with Remote Display, the last MZ or RD on either end of the network must have its terminator in the "IN" position, and all other units must have their terminators in the "OUT" position.

-NOTE: For multiple MZs with Remote Display, the total length of the RS-485 cable cannot exceed 4500 feet (1372 m).
-(Use instrument cable 20 gauge multi-strand shielded and twisted pair - similar or equal to Belden cable #8762.)
+- For multiple MZs with Remote Display, the last MZ or RD on either end of the network must have its terminator in the "IN" position, and all other units must have their terminators in the "OUT" position. - For multiple MZs with Remote Display, the total length of the RS-485 cable cannot exceed 4500 feet (1372 m).
+(Use instrument cable 20 gauge multi-strand shielded and twisted pair similar or equal to Belden cable #8762.)

-2.7.
-Connecting to a Building Management System
+3.7 Connecting to a Building Management System